 Courses in arbitration practice are available from organizations across Canada.
-While these courses are of a uniformly high quality, their primary focus is on the arbitration of employment, construction and other corporate and commercial disputes.
-Family law disputes, however, have important qualitative and quantitative differences that set them apart and demand a special approach to their management and resolution.
+While these courses are of a uniformly high quality, their primary focus tends to be the arbitration of employment, construction and corporate / commercial disputes.
+Family law disputes, however, have important differences that set them apart and demand a special approach to their management and resolution.
 Family law cases cannot be handled with the same off-the-shelf approach that might be used to resolve other civil cases.

 The National Family Law Arbitration Course provides a complete introduction to the arbitration of family law disputes and the unique skills, processes and procedures these cases require.
 This course provides the opportunity to learn from senior family law lawyers with established arbitration practices in Alberta, British Columbia, Manitoba and Ontario in an interactive remote learning environment.
-Senator Murray Sinclair will also discuss Indigenous traditions and the arbitration of legal disputes, superior court judges from Alberta and Ontario will address the role of the court in arbitration processes, and experienced mental health professionals will explore the impacts and implications of domestic violence.
-Download the course syllabus or our brochure for payment information and the registration form.
+Superior court judges will address the role of the court in arbitration processes, and experienced mental health professionals will explore the impacts and implications of domestic violence.
+Download the syllabus for the 2024 course.

 This course includes two optional pre-course programs for those interested in practicing as parenting coordinators, one directed to lawyers and taught by mental health professionals working in the area of family breakdown, and another directed to mental health professionals and taught by seasoned family law lawyers.

 The course is provided over selected Fridays and Saturdays, with two optional pre-course programs offered before the course begins, The Basics of Psychology for Family Law Lawyers and The Basics of Family Law for Mental Health Professionals.
 All instructional days begin at 10:30am and end at 5:30pm eastern.